-Action Survivor: It's debatable, but Madella and Marygay.
+- Action Survivor: It's debatable, but Mandella and Marygay.
 Despite being nothing less than an elite super soldiers in Powered Armor, their repeated survival in the unfathomably brutal combat zones is almost entirely through blind luck.

 Potter's father comments that the war is the reason why everything is so bad when they return after their first tour; "the very best fell to the Elite Conscription Act and wound up being cannon fodder."
 Even Mandella comments that wars in the past often accelerated technological and social progress, but this one was doing the exact opposite.

 - Crapsack World: It starts as a Dystopia, and it gets crapsackier with every relativistic year.